openmobilityfoundation/mobility-data-specification/data-types.md

 ## External Reference

-An External Reference object describes a specific feature from a data feed or API that is relevant to the curb place via an external reference.
-This allows MDS users to reference other data feeds, documents, websites, or URLs that impact or provide information, and see more details in an external URL.
-Data feeds can be any existing standard (CDS, WZDx, CWZ, GTFS, GBFS, MDS, etc), custom feed, document, web page, etc.
+An External Reference object describes a specific feature from an external data source that is relevant to a part of MDS data.
+This allows MDS users to reference other data sources that impact or provide information about an MDS object, and see more details at an external URL.
+Data feeds can be anythin available via a URL, including an existing data standard (CDS, WZDx, CWZ, GTFS, GBFS, MDS, etc), a custom feed, API, document, web page, report, etc.

 An `external_reference` is a JSON *array* with the following fields within objects: